Viola: Reading music

 Music that is written for the viola primarily uses the alto clef, which is otherwise rarely used.
+The note that resides on the lowest line on the alto clef stave is F_{3}, whereas in treble clef it is E_{4}.
 Viola music employs the treble clef when there are substantial sections of music written in a higher register.
 The alto clef indicates the placement of C_{4} on the middle line of the staff.

 As the viola is tuned exactly one octave above the cello, music that is notated for the cello can be easily transcribed for alto clef without any changes in key.
 For example, there are numerous editions of Bach's Cello Suites transcribed for viola.
 The viola also has the advantage of smaller scale-length when compared to the cello.
 This means that the stretches needed by cellists to play certain notes are easier to achieve on the viola.
 However, occasional changes must be made due to differences in the ways that the two instruments are played, as well as their differences in range.